-“Start with a cocktail at one of the patios or bars in the area.
-The various art venues open at 6 and usually run through 9 pm.
-Throughout the evening, one can experience the different venues while enjoying dinner before, during or after the exhibit show times.”On the first Friday of the month, the Brady Arts District hosts its First Friday Art Crawl.
+On the first Friday of the month, the Tulsa Arts District hosts its First Friday Art Crawl.
 Visit local galleries, studios, and businesses displaying local artists and musical acts.
 Couples can also experience glass blowing, pottery, even chocolate making.
-Arrive early and stay late to enjoy the art venues as well as the restaurants, clubs, and retail businesses in the Brady Arts District.
+Arrive early and stay late to enjoy the art venues as well as the restaurants, clubs, and retail businesses in the Tulsa Arts District.

 Start with a cocktail at one of the patios or bars in the area.
 The various art venues open at 6 and usually run through 9 pm.
 Throughout the evening, one can experience the different venues while enjoying dinner before, during or after the exhibit show times.
-Finish with a night with dancing, bar hopping or a stroll through the new Guthrie Green park space.”
+Finish with a night with dancing, bar hopping or a stroll through the new Guthrie Green park space.

 The Art Crawl runs 12 months of the year.
 The only occasional change of date will be if there is a holiday in conflict with the First Friday.

-19 E. Brady St., Tulsa
+19 East Brady Street, Tulsa

 “Anyone can do it,” said Janet Duvall the Executive Director of the Tulsa Glassblowing School.
 “It is hot so you’ll have to be prepared for that.
 We have all types of people and all age groups learning how to blow glass and appreciate the art form.”

-Glass Experiences (one time opportunities to create an art piece out of molten glass) range in price from $25 to $95 and are a fun activity to do together.
+Glass Experiences (one-time opportunities to create an art piece out of molten glass) range in price from $25 to $95 and are a fun activity to do together.
 You can catch a free demonstration during the First Friday Art Crawl.

-211 S Elgin Ave., Tulsa
+211 South Elgin Avenue, Tulsa